liampshaw/oxf-dtp-project-2022/README.md

 If you interested in background reading:

-[1Rocha et al. (2001)](https://doi.org/10.1101/gr.153101) - early study looking at the occurrence of short palindromes (a proxy for restriction targets) in bacterial chromosomes and in phage.
+[Rocha et al. (2001)](https://doi.org/10.1101/gr.153101) - early study looking at the occurrence of short palindromes (a proxy for restriction targets) in bacterial chromosomes and in phage.

 [Roberts et al. (2015)](https://doi.org/10.1093/nar/gku1046) - information on REBASE, a curated database of R-M enzymes and their targets, with background information about types of R-M system.